-Any CSPs that wishes to declare adherence to this Code for a specific Cloud Service must at any rate ensure that they have implemented an information security management system (ISMS) covering that Cloud Service which aligns with the requirements of ISO 27001 / 27002, or of any equivalent compliance framework.
+Each CSP shall implement an information security management system (ISMS) applicable to those Cloud Services declared adherent, which meets the requirements of ISO 27001 / 27002, or of any equivalent compliance framework.

 [6.1.B] The CSP shall establish, implement, maintain and continually improve an information security management system (ISMS), in accordance with the requirements of ISO 27001 or any equivalent International Standards.